Obstructions to the integrability of VB-algebroids: Integrability of

+Given an arbitrary (not necessarily integrable) Lie algebroid, one can always consider the Weinstein (or fundamental) groupoid associated to $A$, which is defined as:

-The set $P(A)$ can be endowed with the structure of a Banach manifold structure from which $\G(A)$ inherits a topology.
+where $\sim$ denotes the equivalence relation defined by $A$-homotopies.
+The set $P(A)$ can be endowed with the structure of a Banach manifold from which $\G(A)$ inherits a topology.
 The concatenation of $A$-paths endows $\G(A)$ with the further structure of a topological groupoid over $M$, which is source simply connected by construction.
 The source and target maps correspond to the initial and final points, respectively, of the base map $\gamma:I \to M$ of the $A$-path.

-The Weinstein groupoid is universal in the sense that a Lie algebroid admits a smooth integration $A=\LIE(G)$ if and only if $\G(A)$ is a Lie (hence smooth) groupoid.
-In this case, there is always a covering map map $\G(A)\to G$, and $A=\LIE(\G(A))$.
+The Weinstein groupoid is universal in the sense that a Lie algebroid admits a smooth integration $G$ (i.e. $\LIE(G)\simeq A$) if and only if $\G(A)$ is a Lie (hence smooth) groupoid.
+In this case, there is a covering map $\G(A)\to G$, and $\LIE(\G(A))\simeq A$ as well.

-As explained in \cite{CF03}, one can study the problem of the integrability of a Lie algebroid $A\to M$ by looking at its \textbf{monodromy groups}.
+As explained in \cite{CF03}, integrability of a Lie algebroid $A\to M$ is controlled by its \textbf{monodromy groups}.
 Given a point $x \in M$, we denote by $\g^A_x =\ker(\rho_A|_x)$ the isotropy Lie algebra at $x\in M$.
-Then the monodromy group at $x$ consists of all elements in $\ker(\rho_A)$ that are $A$-homotopic to a trivial path.
-That is,
+The monodromy group at $x$ consists of all elements $a\in \ker(\rho_A|_x)$ which, considered as constant $A$-paths, are $A$-homotopic to a trivial path, that is:

-Here, both $a,\,0_x \in\g^A_x$ are seen as constant $A$-paths.
+where both $a,\,0_x \in P(A)$ denote constant $A$-paths.
 The union of the monodromy groups over $x\in M$ is usually denoted by $\Mon(A)\subset A$.
-The monodromy groups control the integrability of a Lie algebroid in the sense of the theorem below.
+The relevance of the monodromy groups to the integrability problem is given by the theorem below.

 \begin{theorem}[\cite{CF03}] Let $p_A:A\to M$ be a Lie algebroid and $\G(A)$ its Weinstein groupoid.
 The following assertions are equivalent: \begin{enumerate}[i)] \item $A$ is integrable. \item $\G(A)$ is smooth. \item Any sequence $(a_n) \subset \Mon(A)$ converging to a trivial element $0_x$ consists of trivial elements for $n$ big enough. \end{enumerate} \end{theorem}